Yan Kit Swimming Complex: Details

-Significance

 When it first opened, pool users had to pay 15 cents per entry.
 According to a former pool supervisor, the complex was so popular that there was only standing room and a two-hour limit was imposed on swimmers.
 On Tuesdays, the pool was opened only to women and girls who were too shy to appear in their bathing suits in front of men.
+The pools first supervisor was Lee Hong Ming, who was a founding member of the Singapore Life Guard Corps and had served as pool supervisor at the Mount Emily Swimming Complex.

 Before Yan Kit Swimming Complex, Singapore only had one other public swimming facility at the Mount Emily Swimming Complex that was built in the 1930s, which has also since been demolished.